AdaCore/spark2014/docs/lrm/source/introduction.rst

 testing.

 The new aspects defined for |SPARK| all have equivalent pragmas which allows a
-|SPARK| program to compiled by and executed by any Ada 2012 implementation.
+|SPARK| program to compiled by and executed by any Ada implementation; for
+instance an Ada 95 compiler provided the use of Ada 2005 and Ada 2012 specific features are avoided.
+The |SPARK| attributes Update and Loop_Entry can be used only if the Ada implementation supports them.
+Additionally the attribute Old can be used in only a postcondition and not in a pragma.

 The direct use of the new aspects requires an Ada 2012 compiler which supports them in a way consistent with the definition given here in the |SPARK| reference manual.
 The GNAT implementation is one such compiler.

+The new aspects support abstraction and refinement and facilitate deep static analysis to be performed including information-flow analysis and formal verification of an implementation against a specification.

 Structure of Introduction
 -------------------------